 - Telemetry shows you the relationship between your own threads: lock contention, stalls, starvation, and idle areas are all presented visually.
 Now you can see when one thread is interfering with another!

 - What else was going on in my system?

 - Telemetry offers additional forensic information to help you get to the bottom of performance issues.
-Telemetry can show you context switches -- see when threads migrate between cores (Windows 7) and when threads are swapped in and out by the scheduler (XBOX 360 and Windows).
-On Windows you can even see when other processes (virus scanners, updaters, music players, chat programs, etc.) preempt your game!
+Telemetry can show you context switches— see when threads migrate between cores (Windows 7) and when threads are swapped in and out by the scheduler (XBOX 360 and Windows).
+On Windows you can even see when other processes (virus scanners, updaters, music players, chat programs, etc.) preempt your program!

-Modern game performance is incredibly complex, and optimization is no longer just about making one function faster.
-Telemetry tames that complexity and helps you discern patterns within your game's performance profile, which leads to more and better opportunities for optimization at a higher level.
+Modern software performance is incredibly complex, and optimization is no longer just about making one function faster.
+Telemetry tames that complexity and helps you discern patterns within your program's performance profile, which leads to more and better opportunities for optimization at a higher level.

 Whole Team Participation

 All this high level visualization means that the whole team, not just programmers, can contribute to optimization!
 Artists, designers, and testers can now correlate state with performance.
 When too many enemies, lights, AI pathing nodes, sound sources, particles, and so on are causing a dip in performance, Telemetry's visualization makes it glaringly obvious to everyone!
 Now everyone can work on performance independently— no more dragging a coder to an artist's desk just to point out that the particle spawner is emitting too many particles!

 The best tools are the ones that you actually use, and for this reason Telemetry is designed to be "always on".
 Shifting gears between "developing" and "optimizing" is disruptive, especially when you have to change build settings and run your software differently.

 Telemetry is designed to be available at all times, not just when you're profiling.